Living in Malaysia: The Expat Guide for 2023

 Generally speaking, the cost of living in Penang is lower compared to Kuala Lumpur, and expats can enjoy a high quality of life at an affordable price.

-The island is known for its excellent food, with many expats and locals alike enjoying the street food and local cuisine.
-The island is also home to several international schools and has a large expat community.
+The island is known for its excellent food, with many expats and locals enjoying street food and local cuisine.
+The island also has dozens of international schools with a large, active expat community.

 Langkawi